People's University of Medical & Health Sciences for Women: History

-As a result of dire need of women to pursue higher education, a medical college in Nawabshah, People’s Medical College, was established exclusively for women in 1974 by Zulfiqar Ali Bhutto, making it the first women’s medical college in the province.
+As a result of dire need of women to pursue higher education, a medical college in Nawabshah, People's Medical College, was established exclusively for women in 1974 by Zulfiqar Ali Bhutto, making it the first women's medical college in the province.
 The college offered undergraduate medical course (MBBS) in its initial years and was affiliated with University of Sindh.
-It got affiliated with People’s Medical College Hospital in 1983.
+It got affiliated with People's Medical College Hospital in 1983.
 The medical college was initially located in the District Council (DC) High School (the oldest government high school in the city), consisting of an auditorium and a couple of hostels along with the main building of Muslim Boarding House.

 In 2004, postgraduate courses were introduced.
 A proposal of Health Department of Sindh to introduce co-education in the college was vehemently opposed by the Academic Council of the college in 2005.
-The name of the college was suddenly changed to Nawabshah Medical College by the provincial government in 2006, leading to uproar as its name was easily confused with Nishtar Medical College.
-In 2009, Sindh government upgraded the status of the medical college to a university through an act, and it was subsequently renamed as People’s University of Medical and Health Sciences for Women.
+The name of the college was changed to Nawabshah Medical College by the provincial government in 2006, leading to uproar as the abbreviation of the new name could be confused with Nishtar Medical College in Multan.
+In 2009, Sindh government upgraded the status of the medical college to a university through an act of the provincial legislature, and it was subsequently renamed as People's University of Medical and Health Sciences for Women.

-The University was made the centralized Admitting University of the province by the provincial committee for admission to medicine and dentistry in 2020.
+The university was made the centralized Admitting University of the province by the provincial committee for admission to medicine and dentistry in 2020.